-Picture this: your simmering a pot of chili on your stovetop over low heat but something's not right.
+Picture this: you're simmering a pot of chili on your stovetop over low heat but something's not right.
 It looks more like a bowl of watery soup than thick chili.
 You dramatically throw yourself down on the chair and place your hand on your head like a damsel in distress.
 Dinner is ruined...or is it?

 In the haste of panic, you add a cornmeal slurry and the contents in the chili pot start to thicken.
 Dinner is saved!